j-u-p-iter/ts-config/README.md

 # TSConfig

-The custom ts config parser.
+The custom ts config parser with the caching of the parsed results.